alex-thornbury/contact-list/README.md

 make up
 ```

+If you dont have make, just use docker compose commands

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.